You are currently in the scot section of the site.

 To receive the Early Learning Payment, you will need to meet the following criteria:

-• You are responsible for the child or responsible for the child in some other way e.g, adoption
+• You are responsible for the child or are responsible for the child in some other way, e.g., if you are a kinship carer, guardian, or you are adopting the child.

-• Your child must be aged between 2 years old and 3 years and 6 months old
+• Your child must be between 2 years old and 3 years and 6 months old

 • Receive a qualifying benefit